fxdgear/Sublime-Plugins/README.markdown

 Use "F7" / "shift+F7" to insert/remove `ipdb.set_trace()` statements on current line.
 Takes into consideration indentation and tab preference.
+Enter as many `ipdb.set_trace()` commands as you like.
+Only one import statement is ever used.
+"shift+f7" will remove _all_ debug statements.

 #### Example